Identity document: Canada

 In Canada, different forms of identification documentation are used, but there is no de jure national identity card.
 The Canadian passport is issued by the federal (national) government, and the provinces and territories issue various documents which can be used for identification purposes.
 The most commonly used forms of identification within Canada are the health card and driver's licence issued by provincial and territorial governments.
 The widespread usage of these two documents for identification purposes has made them de facto identity cards.

 In Canada, a driver's license usually lists the name, home address, height and date of birth of the bearer.
 A photograph of the bearer is usually present, as well as additional information, such as restrictions to the bearer's driving licence.
 The bearer is required by law to keep the address up to date.

 A few provinces, such as Québec and Ontario, issue provincial health care cards which contain identification information, such as a photo of the bearer, their home address, and their date of birth.
 British Columbia, Saskatchewan and Ontario are among the provinces that produce photo identification cards for individuals who do not possess a driving licence, with the cards containing the bearer's photo, home address, and date of birth.

 For travel abroad, a passport is almost always required.
 There are a few minor exceptions to this rule; required documentation to travel among North American countries is subject to the Western Hemisphere Travel Initiative, such as the NEXUS programme and the Enhanced Drivers License programme implemented by a few provincial governments as a pilot project.
 These programmes have not yet gained widespread acceptance, and the Canadian passport remains the most useful and widely accepted international travel document.

+Cayman Islands

+Optional and not fully launched.
+Legislation was enacted in 2022.